nibsuoogee/dis-bereal-clone/README.md

 ## Development

+### Prerequisites 📋

+Code formatting in this project is handled by Prettier.
+Install the [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension for VS Code.

 ### Install dependencies 🪐

 To install node dependencies in the root directory and then the client and server directories, run the following commands in the root directory (you will need to run these commands when new dependencies are added to the project):